ilia3101/phi/README.md

 # phi
-An actually small coding agent (unlike pi)
+An actually small coding agent (unlike pi).
+Ironically, entirely hand coded.
+I wanted to learn how it works.
+And now I know how poorly designed LLM APIs seem to be.

-has one tool so far: Shell